 2025 Community aed program

-We are happy to announce a new initiative in honor of EMS Week (May 18-24) to help save lives in our community - through a discounted AED purchasing program.
-This is an excellent opportunity to obtain an AED for your home, business, sport group, or any other public venue.
+We are happy to announce a new initiative to help save lives in our community - through a discounted AED purchasing program.
+This is an excellent opportunity to obtain an AED for your home, business, sports group, or any public venue.

-By partnering with another community non-profit EMS agency in VT we have special pricing on certified refurbished Zoll AED units for $595 which includes:
+We have achieved special pricing on certified refurbished Zoll AED units for $595 which includes:

 Carrying case